-The main tag line of cloud computing is about cost savings.
-This cost savings is brought about only if you intelligently choose the pricing structure that is going to suit your kind of business.
+The main tagline of cloud computing is cost savings.
+These cost savings is brought about only if you intelligently choose the pricing structure that is going to suit your kind of business.

 There are three models of cloud computing: IaaS, SaaS and PaaS.
 Each of these three models provides certain services for the clients and is charged accordingly.

 IaaS: Infrastructure as a Service offers computing infrastructure and support on the hardware front which is useful for development and testing environments.
 The price for this service includes the cost of providing server, storage and service support over a period of time.

 SaaS: Software as a Service offers all the software required to carry with your development activities.
 The price quoted by the service provider is.
 Per unit of measure, typically fully variable pricing with some restrictions, i.e., price per email box.

 PaaS: Platform as a Service offers both hardware and software support to carry on with the business.
 The price is usually based on the service level, capacity.

 This is the general rule of pricing.
 When the vendors offer these services to the clients, they come up with different packages with different combinations of the sub-services.
 Here, the business decision-makers should use their intellect and decide what is most appropriate for them.
 Here is a checklist that would help you to decide on the pricing structure best for you.

 Checklist For Deciding On The Cloud Pricing Structure

 1. Check for the hidden clauses like minimum volume levels to take up.
 This would require you to pay a certain amount regardless of usage

 2. Check if the pricing is inclusive or exclusive of fees for upgrades of software and hardwires